lint-md/news-translation/chinese/articles/what-is-a-block-cipher.md

 Encryption is a two way function – that is, you need to be able to undo whatever scrambling you’ve done to the message.

-Today, there are two basic types of algorithms — symmetric and asymmetric.
+Today, there are two basic types of algorithms —symmetric and asymmetric.

 Symmetric algorithms are also known as ‘secret key’ algorithms, and asymmetric algorithms are known as ‘public key’ algorithms.